 The impact of 3D printing on this project has been unexpected and transformational.
 By using 3D printed polymers throughout the production of the Mini-EUSO’s mechanical structure, the overall cost of the project was reduced by a factor of ten, and a year’s worth of development time was saved.

+While not the first, the Mini-Euso is just another fine example of how 3D printing is being utilized in new space companies.
 “For me, it’s clear now how 3D printing can significantly contribute towards the future success and technological progress of scientific research,” concludes Ricci.